TheForceGlobal/BEFORE-WE-START/III - the-force-coherence-architecture /III.5 evaluation/nano-net.md

 # Nano-Net

-This file defines **Nano-Net** as the coherence observation lattice through which ΔC ≥ 0 becomes measurable.
+This document implements the invariants defined in III.3 architecture / nano-net-constitution.md and defines **Nano-Net** as the coherence observation lattice through which ΔC ≥ 0 becomes measurable.

 Nano-Net does not govern.